minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 ---
 ### Named Entity Recognition and Disambiguation (NERD) with Wikidata
-My excuse to learn ReactJS, Docker and deploying with EC2.
-I also played around with online demos of NERD and find the performance a bit unexpected.
+This is my excuse to learn ReactJS, Docker, and deploying with EC2.
+I played around with online demos of NERD and found the performance a bit unexpected.

 <div align="center">
   <figure>